The Best LPN Programs in Alabama

 Employment Trends for LPNs in Alabama

-Much like salary, employment opportunities for practical nurses in Alabama can vary depending on the specific city, county, or metropolitan area.
+Employment opportunities for practical nurses in Alabama can vary by location.
 Not surprisingly, larger cities tend to employ more LPNs than smaller areas.
-Use the map to find out more about the top locations for Alabama licensed practical nurses.

 Source: Projections Central